st143575/steppenwolf.github.io/source/_posts/SPP.md

 		- SPP > SPP-Profile
 		- A fine-grained persona without a detailed profile may already be sufficient for eliciting certain domain knowledge.

+{% asset_img figure_7_b.png 600 500 %}

-- Dynamic, fine-grained personas vs. fixed, general personas:
+- **Dynamic, fine-grained personas vs. fixed, general personas:**
+  {% asset_img figure_8.png 600 500%}
 	- SPP-Fixed-Persona: forcing the personas to be fixed as an "AI Assistant" and an "Expert"
 	- SPP  > SPP-Fixed-Persona
 	- Dynamic, fine-grained personas are more effective than fixed, general personas.
-	- Fixed personas suffer from the early-termination problem.
+	- Fixed personas induces the *early-termination problem*, where the model stops generating after identifying the participants.
+	  {% asset_img figure_14_2.png 600 500%}
+	- Removing the system message can effectively reduce the early-termination problem, but cannot fully eliminate it.
+	  {% asset_img table_4.png 600 500 %}

-- Impact of demonstration examples in SPP prompt:
+- **Impact of demonstration examples in SPP prompt:**
+  {% asset_img figure_9.png 400 300 %}
 	- Ablation study: remove the second demo example which contains more than two personas
 	- SPP is fairly robust to the prompt change and show good performance with only the first demo example.
 	- Adding the second demonstration example which requires collaboration of more than two personas further boosts the performance.

-- The brainstorming phase effectively improves the quality of the initial solution.
+- **The brainstorming phase effectively improves the quality of the initial solution.**
+  {% asset_img figure_2_brainstorming.png 600 500 %}

 ## What do you find most interesting about this work?
 - SPP mitigates factual hallucinations in knowledge-intensive tasks.
 - The cognitive synergy can only be fully unleashed in LLMs with a certain level of instruction-following capabilities, akin to that of GPT-4.
 - The effectiveness of SPP is not seen in smaller and less capable models, such as GPT-3.5 and Llama2-13b-chat.
-- Llama2 has a unique problem, early-termination, where the model stops generating after identifying the participants, behaving as if it were waiting for input from a user instead of following the examples to generate responses on its own (cf. Appendix E).
+- Llama2 suffers from a unique *early-termination problem*, where the model stops generating after identifying the participants, behaving as if it were waiting for input from a user instead of following the examples to generate responses on its own (cf. Appendix E).
+{% asset_img figure_14_1.png 600 500 %}

 ## What are the origins of factual hallucinations in this task?
 The factual hallucinations are observed in the final output generated using CoT prompting in the knowledge-intensive Triva Creative Writing task (cf. Figure 8, 11).